-If you’ve ever hobbled home with blisters after a long day walking or a night partying in uncomfortable shoes, you’ll know the unpleasant pain they bring.
-And while they can be unavoidable at times, there are ways to deal with the pain and prevent future ones from forming.
+If you’ve ever hobbled home with blisters after a long day walking or a night partying in uncomfortable shoes, you’ll know the unpleasant pain they can bring.
+And while they can be unavoidable at times, there are ways to help deal with the pain and prevent future ones from forming.

 The appearance of blisters are like a bubble on the skin.
 The liquid is usually clear but can sometimes be red if a small blood vessel bleeds in the bubble.
 If the liquid is cloudy, this may indicate an infection.
 Infected blisters shouldn’t be ignored as without treatment, it could lead to a skin or blood infection.

-Often caused by friction and heat, blisters are most common in people who are very active or who wear ill- fitting shoes.
+Often caused by friction and heat, blisters are common in people who are very active or who wear ill- fitting shoes.
 Blisters are most likely to form in hot weather when feet are sweaty and more likely to rub against shoes or between toes from flip flops.
 Wearing shoes without socks and walking or running for long periods of time can also lead to blisters.
 They can also appear when the skin reacts to substances like chemicals, detergents and solvents.
 Having a condition like diabetes where sensation in the feet is reduced can make you more likely to suffer with blisters as you may not feel any rubbing before a blister forms.

 Don’t burst blisters, instead manage them by: